New arrest in murder of German politician Walter Lübcke | DW | 16.06.2019

 Amid opposition to Germany's decision to allow a huge wave of Syrian refugees and other migrants to enter the country, the politician declared it was morally right to give protection to those in need.

+German media outlets the Frankfurter Allgemeine Zeitung and Bild reported that the latest suspect likely has links to the right-wing extremist scene, without providing further details.

-Police have also looked into hateful social media comments posted after his death.
+Police have also looked into hateful social media comments posted after Lübcke's death.

 mm/jm (dpa, AFP)